criteo/AFK/docs/docs/Data-Aggregation-API/design.md

 ??? example

-    Here is a simplified output of `bgp-sessions` endpoint.
+    Here is a simplified output of the `bgp-sessions` endpoint.

     ```json
         {